andreamoro-git/BM-Spatial-SIR/README.md

 Instructions to Replicators
 ---------------------------

-(Optional step) To download and regenerate calibration data
+0. (Optional step) To download and regenerate calibration data
 - Run stata/importdata.do

+1. Edit the first line in doall.sh to indicate the location of your stata executable

-To simulate the model and generate figures, all code can be run at once by executing from a shell (after appropriately modifying the path to the stata executable) from the root directory:
+2a.
+To simulate the model and generate figures, all code can be run at once by executing from a shell (after appropriately modifying the path to the stata executable) from the root directory, after indicating the location of the stata executable in the first row:

 - bash doall.sh

+2b.
 Alternatively, run the following files from the root dir in this order:

 1) Run python sim_paper.py
-2) Run stata sim_estimate_dens.do
+2) Run stata/sim_estimate_dens.do
-3) Run stata sim_estimate_policies_multitimes-pdate20.do
+3) Run stata/sim_estimate_policies_multitimes-pdate20.do
-4) Run stata sim_estimate_policies_multitimes.do (this generates latex code for the last table)
+4) Run stata/sim_estimate_policies_multitimes.do (this generates latex code for the last table)
 5) Run python fig-paper.py (generates all figures)

 To generate appendix figures: